-The resequencing workflow used by QCI Analyze aims to bioinformatically remove the variants introduced by these artifacts, but in order to protect the high sensitivity required for such analyses, some artifact variants may still be reported.
+The QCI Analyze resequencing workflows aim to remove the variants introduced by these artifacts, but depending on the sensitivity required for such analyses, some artifact variants may still be reported.

-In order to allow the user to assess the soundness of the reported variants, these are accompanied by a number of variant annotations.
+To allow the user to assess the soundness of the reported variants, these are accompanied by a number of variant annotations.
 All annotations are displayed as a tooltip that appears when hovering on the variants in the track viewer (Figure 7).